 This is also the easiest scam to avoid, in Vietnam or elsewhere:

-- Make a mental inventory of all your valuables, and re-check after security.
+- Make a mental inventory of all your valuables, and re-check them after security.

-- Always remove things in your pocket before you enter the security line, and pack them together in your bag.
+- Always empty your pockets and remove your jewelry before you enter the security line, and pack them together in your bag.

-- Use as few bins as possible, so you can more easily monitor them.
+- Use as few bins as possible in the security line, so you can more easily monitor them.

 - Consolidate all of your valuables (tablets, passport) into one bin.